MySmile/sfchat/docs/source/MongoDB workflow/Join chat by code.rst

 To join chat it is need to verify:

-* "invitation code"
+* the "invitation code"
-* number of users in chat
+* how many users are using chat

-then generate user token and registry chat ready system message.
+After verification "user token" is generated and system chat ready message is registered.

 Verification: ::